PdxCodeGuild/class_anemone/0 Intro/01 Course Overview.md

 ### Labs

 Labs represent the bulk of the course work.
 Read the lab description, plan out a solution, and implement your solution in a `.py` file.
 Please label your solutions very clearly (`lab01.py`, `lab02.py`) and split the different versions into different files (unless the advanced version is a direct extension of the last solution).
+Please organize your lab solutions into folders named after the current unit (`python`, `js`).

 Lab solutions must perform the function described in the lab description.
 All solutions must be formatted, tested, and commented in order to be considered 'complete'.